neo4j-contrib/py2neo/book/types.rst

     .. describe:: node == other

         Return ``True`` if *node* and *other* are equal.
 Node equality is based on identity, not properties or labels.
-This means that a node is only ever equal to itself, if unbound, or to any node that represents the same remote database node, if bound.
+This means that if bound, a node object will be equal to any other node object that is bound to the same remote node; if unbound, it can only ever be equal to itself.

     .. describe:: node != other